InftyAI/llmaz/site/content/en/docs/integrations/envoy-ai-gateway.md

   8080:80
 ```

 II.
-Query `http://localhost:8008/v1/models | jq .`, available models will be listed.
+Query `curl http://localhost:8080/v1/models | jq .`, available models will be listed.
 Expected response will look like this:

 ```json
 {